Silvio Antoniano

-Silvio Antoniani (31 December 1540, Rome - 16 August 1603, Rome) was a musician, canon lawyer, writer on education, priest and cardinal of the Roman Catholic Church, who spent most of his career in the Roman Curia.
+Silvio Antoniano (31 December 1540, Rome - 16 August 1603, Rome) was a musician, canon lawyer, writer on education, priest and cardinal of the Roman Catholic Church, who spent most of his career in the Roman Curia.

 Life

 The son of a poor wool merchant, his talent with the lyre at a young age drew the attention of many patrons and led indirectly to his career in the Church.

 Cardinal Otto Truchsess von Waldburg funded his education at a young age.
-Pope Julius III provided Antoniani with room and board at the Apostolic Palace.
-He met Ercole II d'Este, Duke of Ferrara, who sponsored his studies at the University of Ferrara, where Antoniani earned a doctorate in civil and canon law in 1556, and was professor of classical literature.
+Pope Julius III provided Antoniano with room and board at the Apostolic Palace.
+He met Ercole II d'Este, Duke of Ferrara, who sponsored his studies at the University of Ferrara, where Antoniano earned a doctorate in civil and canon law in 1556, and was professor of classical literature.

 After the death of the Duke of Ferrara, he returned to Rome.
-In 1563 Pope Pius IV appointed him to the chair of belles-lettres in Sapienza University, a position in which he worked with St Charles Borromeo, who made him his personal secretary.
-In 1566 he resigned the chair, and took up the study of theology under the direction of St Philip Neri and was ordained priest on 12 June 1568.
+In 1563, Pope Pius IV appointed him to the chair of belles-lettres in Sapienza University, a position in which he worked with St Charles Borromeo, who made him his personal secretary.
+In 1566, he resigned the chair, and took up the study of theology under the direction of St Philip Neri and was ordained priest on 12 June 1568.

 Pope Pius V named him Secretary of the College of Cardinals, a position he held for twenty-four years.
 Pope Sixtus V named him secretary of the Congregation of Bishops and Regulars.
 Clement VIII appointed him Secretary of Papal Briefs in 1593.
 Antoniano was also Master of the Papal Chamber and a Canon of the Basilica of Saint Peter.

 Pope Clement created him Cardinal Priest of San Salvatore in Lauro on 3 March 1599.
 He was present at the acceptance of the Union of Brest, and two of his writings are inscribed on the north and south faces of the pedestal supporting the Vatican obelisk in Saint Peter's Square.
 He died in Rome in 1603, and is interred in Santa Maria in Vallicella.